 PLEASE NOTE: When a TSA Phase 1 revision is approved, the previous TSA Phase 2 date will be removed from the data system the following fiscal year.
 Therefore, a TSA Phase 2 revision is required to be submitted as directed below.
-If the TSA Phase 1 revision does not result in any changes to the previous TSA Phase 2, please communicate the same to the program education director.
+If the TSA Phase 1 revision does not result in any changes to the previous TSA Phase 2, submission of Form 9-5 is still necessary for review and approval.
+Documentation of advisory committee support is not required in instances where there are no Phase 2 changes.
+The approval date of Form 9-5 will be used as the new TSA Phase 2 date in the portal.
+Submit Form 9-5 to programs@wtcsystem.edu.